- Course Code: IA3100E12

 - Entry Requirements

-You'll need 200 UCAS tariff points including at least a grade C in English Language at A-Level.
-All applicants must show that they have a good level of spoken or written English, and if English is not your first language you'll need to demonstrate the ability to study in English.
+You’ll need 80 UCAS points to join this programme (formerly 200 UCAS points including at least a grade C in English Language at A-Level.
+All applicants must show that they have a good level of spoken or written English, and if English is not your first language you’ll need to demonstrate the ability to study in English.
 Applicants who do not meet the standard entry criteria but have relevant work / life experience will be considered on an individual basis and may be invited to interview.

 - How will I be assessed?

 Modules in the first year are assessed by both examinations (50%) and coursework (50%).
 Year 2 and 3 modules are also assessed by examination and coursework combinations.
 You can also expect to take part in seminar presentations which will form part of the assessment for Level 5 and 6 modules.
 In the third year, you will undertake a dissertation which is assessed through coursework (100%).